vstinner/misc/cpython/pep-incremental-c-api-changes.rst

 ----------------------------------------

 See `issue GH-83754 <https://github.com/python/cpython/issues/83754>`_.
 Avoid accessing directly PyObject members in the public C API.

-* Add Py_IS_TYPE() function
+Add Py_IS_TYPE() function.

 Disallow using macros as l-value
 --------------------------------